jpegleg/giant-spellbook/README.md

 There are additional forensics and reverse engineering capabilities, including disassembly and searching for potentially interesting bytes and strings.

+The main version, currently 0.3.X, includes TLS debugging but does not support compiling for OpenBSD.
+The 0.2.X versions are still actively developed without the TLS debugging features, and do support OpenBSD.
+If you want to skip the 'tls_debug' feature, you can install with cargo install giant-spellbook@0.2.3 instead, or download release binaries and source code from the '0.2.X' branch on github.
+The 0.1.X versions are "core" functionality only and do not get new feature updates, only maintenance.

 The encryption mechanisms use Argon2id for key material generation from an interactive password.
 There is also a SHA3 integrity mechnism that is required for decryption, the same mechanism used by enchantress and enchanter tools.
 The validation string that is generated is required for decryption with the tools, in addition to the password used.

 The digital signatures are post-quantum-cryptography Dilithium5-AES.
 The secret key is written as ciphertext, encrypted with AES-256.
 The decrypted key is only stored in RAM during the original generation of the key and when the key is used for signing.